Drug Diversion in San Diego

 Once your defense attorney establishes that you are a good candidate for diversion and negotiates an offer with the prosecutor, the presiding judge will inform you of the terms of the offer and order you to complete a diversion program.
 As a condition to enrollment in diversion you will be asked to plead guilty to the charges.
 However, the plea will not be formally entered into the system, the judge will suspend the criminal proceedings against you for a period of up to eighteen months.
 During this time, you are expected to successfully complete the diversion program and pay all the fees associated with the case.
 Upon successful completion of the diversion program ordered by the court, the judge will vacate your guilty plea and dismiss the charges against you.
 However, it is important to note that if you do not complete the diversion program or follow the terms laid out by the court, the judge will reinstate your guilty plea and sentence you.

-If you are currently facing drug charges in San Diego, it is important that you understand how drug diversion programs work.
+If you are currently facing drug charges in San Diego, whether it's a drug diversion or a drug sale and transportation charge, it is important that you understand your rights.
+When it comes to drug diversion, you should have a thorough understanding of how drug diversion programs work.
 Remember that eligibility for diversion under California PC 1000 is NOT statutorily required.
 Which means that even if you qualify, the District Attorney’s Office does not have to offer you a diversion program.